 "In 2016, UC Berkeley grad student and co-lead author Brett Kelly, who worked on the volumetric project at LLNL, and his UC Berkeley professor Hayden Taylor, decided an alternative method was necessary to expand the geometric freedom and print more arbitrary, complex objects," Thomas said.

-For their first test, the Berkeley group successfully printed a 2D model of the Cal logo, and followed that with simple 3D models of atoms and spheres.
-Subsequent test parts printed at Berkeley and Livermore included a small airplane model, lattice structures, a disconnected sphere inside of a cage, a lens and a miniaturized version of Rodin’s famous sculpture “The Thinker.”
+For their first test, the Berkeley group successfully printed a 2D model of the UC Berkeley logo, and followed that with simple 3D models of atoms and spheres.
+Subsequent test parts printed at Berkeley and Livermore included a small airplane model, lattice structures, a disconnected sphere inside of a cage, a lens and a miniaturized version of Rodin's famous sculpture "The Thinker."
 The largest object was a model of a human-sized lower jawline, showing that CAL could be capably used to create dental implants.

-Heidari said researchers have demonstrated close to zero material waste and 100% reusability of the uncured material, another advantage that comes with support-free 3D printing.
+Co-lead author Hossein Heidari said researchers have demonstrated close to zero material waste and 100% reusability of the uncured material, another advantage that comes with support-free 3D printing.

 Kelly added that the CAL technique also opens the door to printing with materials like extremely viscous polymer resins that can't be used with traditional layer-by-layer 3D printing.

-The project was funded through the Livermore Lab’s Directed Research and Development program and by UC Berkeley faculty start-up monies.
+The project was funded through the Livermore Lab's Directed Research and Development program and by UC Berkeley faculty startup monies.
 Work will continue to produce structures of much larger volumes, Thomas said.